Local Development Framework

-The Local Development Scheme (LDS) is our timetable for preparing the Local Plan and other Local Development Framework (LDF) documents.
-The Council’s current LDS (2018 – 2021) was approved in March 2018.
-For more information please:
+The Local Development Scheme (LDS) is our timetable for preparing the Local Plan and other LDF documents.
+The Council’s most recent LDS was approved in January 2019 and is available to download below.

 So that we know whether our plans and policies are having the desired effect, we are required to produce regular monitoring reports.
 As well as looking at the impact of policies, the monitoring report also considers whether the LDF timetable is being achieved.
 The most recent monitoring report and a number of earlier versions are available to download below.

 Annual Monitoring Reports